rjjakes/wordpress-orm/README.md

 ### Create a model

-To use the ORM, first create a pure class that extends the ORM base model and add a number of properties as protected variables like so:
+To use the ORM, first create a class that extends the ORM base model and add a number of properties as protected variables like so:

 ```php